Exploring CACHET (College Admissions Collaborative Highlighting Engineering & Technology)

 New Jersey-Based Schools

-This was hosted in Jersey after all.
+CACHET was hosted in Jersey after all.
 Rutgers offers STEM options in six of their seven colleges.
-It’s the flagship university of New Jersey with huge research and other opportunities at every turn.
+Their flagship university in New Jersey has huge research and other opportunities at every turn.

-The College of New Jersey has many offerings, too, but in a smaller, affordable environment.
-It’s public as well.
+On top of that, College of New Jersey has many offerings, too, but in a smaller, affordable environment.
+Aside from that, it’s a public college as well.

 Rutgers